lamberta/devkit-doc/api/storage.md

 # storage

-These parts of squill are used by other timestep classes on the backend, but shouldn't be directly referenced.
+These parts of squill are used by other classes on the backend, but shouldn't be directly referenced.

-Hopefully, their features will be implemented by newer features in timestep, but until then, they are documented here.
+Hopefully, their features will be implemented by newer storage facilities, but until then, they are documented here.

 ## Class: squill.models.BasicDataSource